superhero/js.core/doc/book/index.md

 - - - Request
 - - - Server
 - - Locator
-.....
-A factory pattern that has inherted flaws that are described about globals
 - - - When to use
 - - - When not to use
 - - Object